W3ND31/sofle-v2-oled-zmk/README.md

 - Make sure the dongle was flashed first
 - Verify both sides are powered on
 - Try resetting settings with `settings_reset`
+- Ensure the dongle is powered on and visible

 ### RGB not working
 - Verify the RGB LEDs are properly soldered
 - Ensure both left and right sides have RGB enabled in their respective `.conf` files
 - RGB will automatically turn off when the keyboard enters idle state (power saving feature)
+- Check if SPI is properly configured in the overlay files

+### Encoders not responding
+- Encoders are only present on left and right sides, not on the central dongle
+- Verify the encoder pins in the overlay files
+- Check if `CONFIG_EC11=y` is enabled in the side-specific configuration files